 The following programs provide funding or support specifically for equipment or instrumentation.
 Consult each program’s web page for more detailed information and current deadlines.

-Find more opportunities by using Pivot and selecting “Equipment or Materials Acquisition” under “Funding Type,” or by using Grant Forward and searching for “equipment.”
+Find more opportunities by using Pivot and selecting “Equipment and Materials or Facility Use and Construction ” under “Funding Type.”

 |Major Research Instrumentation (MRI) Program